mehulagg/gitlab/doc/architecture/blueprints/container_registry_deployment/index.md

 ## Reasons

-These are reason why these changes are needed:
+These are reason why these changes are needed

 - Ensure the smooth deployment of the GitLab Container Registry
 - Reduce the total time to remediation for any future registry incidents.
 - Ensure there is a smooth migration from registry 2.x to 3.0.